-© 2023 INFORMATION SERVICES GROUP, INC. ALL RIGHTS RESERVED Retail and CPG companies are moving as fast as they can to become sustainable, digital-first businesses.
+© 2023 INFORMATION SERVICES GROUP, INC. ALL RIGHTS RESERVED

+Retail and CPG companies are rapidly moving toward becoming sustainable, digital-first businesses.
 This quadrant assesses service providers' capability to support strategy design and digital transformation initiatives.

-Philip Carnelley Definition This quadrant assesses providers' portfolios and their ability to deliver digital business transformation to retail and CPG clients.
+This quadrant assesses providers' portfolios and their ability to deliver digital business transformation to retail and CPG clients.
 Clients seeking these services wish to transform their business organizations, operations and management to be seen as digital-first enterprises.

 Firms competing in the retail and CPG space recognize the need for business transformation and improve the way things get done.
 However, even companies with excellent resources, including the largest brands, lack the expertise and capability to perceive, develop, implement and manage the transformation.
-They need insights, skills and competencies in developing strategies, guidance in implementing and managing the necessary changes, and assistance in implementing and sustaining those changes to undergo a digital transformation.
+They need insights, skills and competencies in developing strategies, guidance in implementing and managing the necessary changes and assistance in implementing and sustaining those changes to undergo a digital transformation.

 Clients undergoing such transformation are typically seeking to become a more digital-first and cloud-first business, requiring significant investment in cloud-based digital technologies and applications.
 However, technology is not and should not be the sole parameter of value.
-Assessment of services and providers in this quadrant includes the scope of transformation provided, how providers enable this transformation and in which aspects of business, and how providers enable sustainable and continuous operational improvement over time.
-Eligibility Criteria - Digital optimization in sales and operations - Sustainability/ESG strategy and positioning - 3.
+Assessment of services and providers in this quadrant includes the scope of transformation provided, how providers enable this transformation and in which aspects of business and how providers enable sustainable and continuous operational improvement over time.

+- Digital optimization in sales and operations - Sustainability/ESG strategy and positioning - 3.
 Intelligent supply chain and logistics management - 4.
 Integrated order and inventory operations and management - 5.
-Multichannel and omnicommerce enablement of buying/returning and cross-channel shopping with multichannel support - 6.
-Micro-fulfilment/quick commerce/on-demand/dark store enablement to allow impulse buying with rapidresponse delivery options - 7.
-Consumer payment optimization with digital and non-digital options, including integrating commerce systems with the finance and payment systems of stores and third parties to allow facilities such as buy now/pay later Observations To compete and win in today's market, retail and CPG firms require digital business transformation to help them meet evolving customer expectations, improve their abilities to handle omnichannel commerce and maintain robust and flexible supply chains.
-The competitive landscape continues to evolve with new concepts such as quick commerce as retail and CPG providers increasingly overlap and compete for customers.
-A winning provider of business and IT transformation services is one that can help its clients to navigate the challenges brought on by the rise of e-commerce and omnichannel platforms, changing customer behavior, hyperpersonalization and growing supply chain complexities.
-The provider should envision solutions and chart a forward path to a digital-first, agile, resilient operation that is growing and profitable.
-From the 27 companies assessed for this study, 25 have qualified for this quadrant, with 8 being Leaders and one a Rising Star. accenture Accenture is a global consulting and IT services provider with strong industry thought-leadership activities.
-This guides its approach to digital business transformation, backed by its many industry relationships, to help retail and CPG clients drive success and growth.
-Capgemini Capgemini has a strategic consulting-oriented approach to digital business transformation with its retail and CPG clients.
-It has extensive experience and consulting capabilities that can drive physical and digital transformation. cognizant Cognizant's modern, architectural and strategic approach to digital business transformation has been augmented with many well-targeted acquisitions.
+Multichannel and omnicommerce enablement of buying/returning and cross-channel shopping with multichannel support

+- 6. Micro-fulfilment/quick commerce/on-demand/dark store enablement to allow impulse buying with rapidresponse delivery options - 7.
+Consumer payment optimization with digital and non-digital options, including integrating commerce systems with the finance and payment systems of stores and third parties to allow facilities such as buy now/pay later

+Retail and CPG firms require digital business transformation to excel in today's market, meet evolving customer expectations, improve their abilities to handle omnichannel commerce and maintain robust, flexible supply chains.
+The retail and CPG providers increasingly overlap and compete for customers, and the competitive landscape continues to evolve with new concepts like quick commerce.

+A winning provider of business and IT transformation services can help its clients successfully navigate the challenges of the rising e-commerce and omnichannel, changing customer behavior and hyper-personalization, and growing supply chain complexity.
+It can help envision the solutions and chart a path to a digital-first, agile, resilient, growing and profitable operation.

+From the 28 companies assessed for this study, 26 have qualified for this quadrant with eight being Leaders and one a Rising Star.

+Accenture is a global provider of consulting and IT services with strong industry thought leadership activities.
+Its many industry relationships support its digital business transformation approach, helping retail and CPG clients drive success and growth.

+Capgemini has a strategic consulting-oriented approach to digital business transformation for its retail and CPG clients.
+It has extensive experience and consulting capabilities, enabling physical and digital transformation.

+cognizant

+Cognizant's many well-targeted acquisitions augment its modern, architectural and strategic approach to digital business transformation.
 Its innovation capabilities have led to many industry-specific solutions.

-HCLTech HCLTech offers many digital business transformation solutions and services to retail and CPG customers.
-Notable strengths include payment transformation and sustainability solution design.
+HCLTech offers retail and CPG customers many digital business transformation solutions and services, notably payments transformation and sustainability solution design.

+IBM.